Naked-Cat-Plugins/NIF-Num.-de-Contribuinte-Portugues-for-WooCommerce/readme.txt

 == Already know our other WooCommerce (premium) plugins? ==

 * [Portuguese Postcodes for WooCommerce](https://ptwooplugins.com/product/portuguese-postcodes-for-woocommerce-technical-support/) - Automatic filling of the address details at the checkout, including street name and neighborhood, based on the postal code
-* [Invoicing with InvoiceXpress for WooCommerce](https://wordpress.org/plugins/woo-billing-with-invoicexpress/) - Automatically issue invoices directly from the WooCommerce order
+* [Invoicing with InvoiceXpress for WooCommerce](https://invoicewoo.com/) - Automatically issue invoices directly from the WooCommerce order
 * [DPD Portugal for WooCommerce](https://ptwooplugins.com/product/dpd-portugal-for-woocommerce/) - Create shipping and return guide in the DPD webservice directly from the WooCommerce order
+* [Feed KuantoKusta for WooCommerce](https://ptwooplugins.com/product/feed-kuantokusta-for-woocommerce-pro/) - Publish your products on Kuanto Kusta with this easy to use feed generator
+* [Multibanco, MBWAY, Credit card, Payshop and Cofidis Pay for WooCommerce – PRO add-on](https://ptwooplugins.com/product/multibanco-mbway-credit-card-payshop-ifthenpay-woocommerce-pro-add-on/) - Extra features for the plugin you already trust to receive payments on your WooCommerce store
+* [Simple Custom Fields for WooCommerce Blocks Checkout](https://ptwooplugins.com/product/simple-custom-fields-for-woocommerce-blocks-checkout/) - Add custom fields to the new WooCommerce Block-based Checkout
 * [Simple WooCommerce Order Approval](https://ptwooplugins.com/product/simple-woocommerce-order-approval/) - The hassle-free solution for WooCommerce order approval before payment
 * [Shop as Client for WooCommerce](https://ptwooplugins.com/product/shop-as-client-for-woocommerce-pro-add-on/) - Quickly create orders on behalf of your customers
 * [Taxonomy/Term and Role based Discounts for WooCommerce](https://ptwooplugins.com/product/taxonomy-term-and-role-based-discounts-for-woocommerce-pro-add-on/) - Easily create bulk discount rules for products based on any taxonomy terms (built-in or custom)
-* [DPD / SEUR / Geopost Pickup and Lockers network for WooCommerce](https://ptwooplugins.com/product/dpd-seur-geopost-pickup-and-lockers-network-for-woocommerce/) - Deliver your WooCommerce orders on the DPD and SEUR Pickup network of Parcelshops and Lockers in 9 European countries
+* [DPD / SEUR / Geopost Pickup and Lockers network for WooCommerce](https://ptwooplugins.com/product/dpd-seur-geopost-pickup-and-lockers-network-for-woocommerce/) - Deliver your WooCommerce orders on the DPD and SEUR Pickup network of Parcelshops and Lockers in 21 European countries

 == Installation ==